SeanPesce/Molar-Wear/Readme.md

 MolWear is an Android app that aims to simplify the recording and sharing of observational/descriptive data about dental wear on molars for anthropological research purposes.

+# 2021 Update
+The article for this method is now available **[here](https://doi.org/10.1002/ajpa.24238)**.

+The Android app version of MolWear dates to 2018 and does not include all 9 stages mentioned in the 2021 article.
+Newer versions of MolWear will be available as an R package and web app.
+Development and updates can be found [here](https://github.com/ehrlichd/molweaR)**.

 ## Built With

  * **[Android SDK](https://developer.android.com/studio/index.html)** - Official development kit for Android